rogeriochaves/elm-test-bdd-style/README.md

 ## Property Based Testing ##

-You can also lean on the power of elm-check in an idiomatic-consise way.
+You can also lean on the power of elm-check in an idiom-concise way.

 First, check-out [elm-check](https://github.com/NoRedInk/elm-check) page for installing it on your project, you will need the Investigators.